-Brain Imaging Proved Parental Criticism Hurts More Than Praise for Depressed Teens
+Brain Imaging Shows Parental Criticism Hurts More Than Praise For Depressed Teens

 A recent study in Psychological Medicine shows that teens with depression are more affected by parental criticism.
 And less responsive to parental praise compared to their non-depressed peers.